-Carolyn works alongside the Center’s executive director to establish long-term strategic goals and priorities in programmatic and partnership development.
+Carolyn works alongside the Dana Center’s executive director to establish long-term strategic goals and priorities in programmatic and partnership development.
 She directs the day-to-day mobilization of the Center’s personnel and programs to achieve the strategic goals.
-Carolyn supervises and supports senior staff who manage the portfolio of projects and activities supported by the Center.
+Carolyn supervises and supports directors who leads teams enacting the portfolio of projects and activities supported by the Center.
 She also represents the Center in key state and national networks on math and science education programs and policies.
 In addition, Carolyn leads the Center’s resource development efforts, including overseeing proposal preparation and serving as the primary contact to prospective funders to sustain the Center’s annual operating budget.

 Before Joining the Dana Center

 Carolyn has more than 15 years of experience in science education.
 She most recently served as the chief program officer for Washington STEM, a nonprofit organization dedicated to advancing excellence, equity, and innovation in science, technology, engineering, and math education in Washington state.
 Carolyn developed successful funding proposals totaling $18 million to support operations and provided strategic direction for the organization.
 She also served as a key point of contact and created innovative partnerships with school districts, higher education institutions, and state and national STEM education organizations and agencies.